rigdenlab/conkit/README.rst

 .. note::

-   ConKit was recently presented at the CCP4 Study Weekend 2017.
+   ConKit was presented at the CCP4 Study Weekend 2017.
 A recording of the presentation is available on `YouTube <https://youtu.be/YhHkfa7ggAE>`_.

 Installation & Usage
 ++++++++++++++++++++